muellerlab/agri-fly/AIFS_ROS/README.md

 * Following the instruction given by the RAPPIDS node and hit 's' button on the keyboard multiple times to start the flight controller.

-* To end the simulation, kill the ROS nodes first before you stop the Unity simulated world.
+* To end the simulation, kill the ROS nodes (in the same order you ran them) first before you stop the Unity simulated world.

 # 3- Record bag files
 * Copy and paste `rosbag_record_airsim.sh` to places you want to record data at.